To download the Constitution & Bylaws as a document click here: NABJCC_Bylaws_FINAL AMENDMENTS ADOPTED 5 20 2021docx

 Section 1.
 Election of the Board of Directors, including the Executive Board, shall occur at an Annual Meeting.
 All members of the Board of Directors shall concurrently serve the two-year term of their respective positions.

 Section 2.
 The Board of Directors shall adopt rules governing the Association’s nominating procedure.
-The Nominating Committee shall oversee all elections and voting procedures on ballot issues.
+The Constitution & Bylaws Committee shall oversee all elections and voting procedures on ballot issues.

 Section 3.
 Voting.

 - An official pre-printed or electronic ballot is required for the election of officers or to make an amendment to the Constitution and Bylaws.
 An official ballot must bear the NABJ-CC logo and be signed by two members of the Constitution & Bylaws Committee.

 - The ballot shall be designed to allow for the addition of at least one write-in candidate per office.
 Ballots will be available at Annual Meeting elections for distribution to Full Members in good standing or provisions will be made for electronic voting during the no less than fourteen (14) days preceding the election at the May Annual Meeting.

 - Only Full Members in good standing are entitled to cast a vote.